 Portable Dentistry FAQs

 Yes, we can see patients in a home setting.
-The home-visit service fee depends on your location relative to how far our dental team must travel to your location.
+There is a home-visit service fee, and this depends on your location relative to how far our dental team must travel to your location.

 Yes, we have a low power digital x-ray system which allows for immediate viewing on a laptop.
 X-ray imaging is required to become a “patient-of-record”.

 Our team of dentists and hygienists routinely visit patients in our partner communities, ensuring a minimum of quarterly check-ups.
 In numerous communities, we are even more frequently present, offering weekly visits to provide ongoing support and care to our patients!

 When a New Patient Consent Form is sent to us, we can typically see you within a couple days depending on our routes and schedule.

 Our dentists highly recommend a fluoride treatment with the patient’s prophylaxis cleaning.
 Studies have shown fluoride treatments to be very helpful in several ways for elderly adults.
 It remineralizes teeth which can reduce tooth and root decay.
 Adults with gum recession are at risk of root decay because the surface becomes exposed to decay causing bacteria in the mouth.
 The older you are, the more prone you are to gum recession.

 All patients seen by our registered dental hygienists must be a ‘patient-of-record’ and therefore seen by one of our dentists.